SovereignCloudStack/standards/Standards/scs-0302-v1-domain-manager-role.md

 ### Desired Workflow

+1. The cloud admin deploys the Domain Manager policy configuration for Keystone as per this standard if it is not already applied.
-1. The cloud admin creates the desired domains for the customers for which IAM self-service capabilities are desired.
+2. The cloud admin creates the desired domains for the customers for which IAM self-service capabilities are desired.
-2. The cloud admin creates one or more users within each of the applicable domains and assigns the Domain Manager role to them.
+3. The cloud admin creates one or more users within each of the applicable domains and assigns the Domain Manager role to them.
 These users represent the Domain Managers of the corresponding domain.
-3. The customer uses the Domain Manager users to manage (create, update, delete) users, projects, groups and corresponding role assignments within their domain.
+4. The customer uses the Domain Manager users to manage (create, update, delete) users, projects, groups and corresponding role assignments within their domain.

 ## Design Considerations